 Fortunately, for most situations, there is one do-anything super-knot.
 With this super-knot, you can secure, adjust, move and loosen almost any rope or cord without any additional tools – even around huge anchors.

 If you haven’t figured out which knot it is yet, it’s high time you acquainted yourself with the clove hitch.
-Most climbers and mountaineers have mastered this knot anyway, since it is used for fixed climbing anchors and crevasse rescue as well as all sorts of other situations.
+Most climbers and mountaineers have mastered this knot anyway, since it is used for fixing climbing anchors and crevasse rescue as well as all sorts of other situations.
 It can be placed directly around tree trunks, branches, stones and other anchor points.

 Make sure you’ve really mastered it though, meaning you can tie it upside down, in the dark or even blindfolded.
 The clover hitch is the simplest knot for setting up a tarp and has the fewest weak points.

 In some situations, though, tying a clove hitch can get a bit awkward.
 For example, when tying a line around a tree, as shown in the video, the taut line hitch knot recommended by the tarp manufacturer Hilleberg may make more sense.